DeeMcCart/CI_PP5_Jeweller/README.md

 1. Continue what is already being done on facebook and Instragram (which generally gathers up to 20 likes and comments per post), extend it by always including a website link in the marketing content.
 Similarly link from the website to these social media platforms.
 2. Build content in the 'about' section of the website (it is designed to be quite maintainable from the admin console) to build the website's credibility and increase awareness and alignment with potential customers.
 Fresh, regularly updated website content should increase SEO rankings.
 3. Build text in individual product descriptions using SEO keywords
-4. Encourage customers to leave reviews, and dedicate time to moderating and curating these reviews.
+4. Encourage customers to create profiles and leave reviews, and dedicate time to moderating, responding to, and curating these reviews.
+Encourage customers to create a photo for their profile, this personalises the experience and promotes brand affinity & a sense of 'belonging'.
 5. Encourage customer feedback and consider customer questinos and suggestions when introducing or modifying products
 6. Gain subscribers through the mailchimp application and track response rates; tune the product offerings accordingly.
 Each newsletter should include a call-to-action